Securing a Love Relationship: Understanding the Core Issue In Couple Relationships, 2 of 3

 These emotion drives are all about relationships, and the pursuit of healthy and thus safe connection to our self and others, and world.

-Emotions can be understood as behavior catalysts that drive, and are driven by, the firing and wiring of certain neural patterns connected to core inner drives to do more in life than merely survive, and rather to thrive — to matter in relation to self because we matter in relation to a certain other.
+Emotions must be understood, ultimately, as behavior catalysts that drive, and are driven by, the firing and wiring of certain neural patterns connected to core inner drives — to do more in life than merely survive, and rather to thrive — to matter in meaningful ways in relation to self and life around us.

-And life is all about balance, and learning when to embrace and when to let go.
+Life is all about balance, learning when to embrace and when to let go, and love relationships are a top notch school in which partners learn, to the extent they are willing and open, what they need to learn about growing their capacity to create and experience genuine love.
 In Part 3, keys to restoring safety, balance and seemingly opposing emotion-drives.